 Mexico City, 1866 - Mexico City, 1927

-If you are interested in selling or buying an artwork by ERNESTO ICAZA, please send us an e-mail to email@example.com with your request.
-We do not deal with prints by this artist.
+If you are interested in selling or buying an artwork by ERNESTO ICAZA, please send us an e-mail to email@example.com.
+We do not trade prints and lithographs by this artist.

 One kind of typical Mexican, with well-defined characteristics of which the authentic is now tending to disappear, is the “charro”, or the ‘country gentleman’, as Justino Fernandez named him in juxtaposition to the city equivalent.
 Nothing better represents this rural type than his own bizarre figure in his most appropriate environment - that of the rural landholdings, the ranches and haciendas where life is dedicated to the work in the fields or in the pasture lands.
 Superimposed on this is the elegant figure of the “charro”, with his colorful apparel, with his riding skills on festive days and in tournaments.
 The “charro” is notable also for his sense of duty and for his sense of honor.
 (Source: Ernesto Icaza: Un Charro pintor, by Xavier Moyssen, 1987)

 Some of the fearful deeds performed by the “charros” in tournaments and festive occasions find their origins in the daily work of the countryside.
 However, over the passage of time they themselves acquired a festive character and took on an aspect of individual competitiveness.
 The skills they possess are clearly shown in the so-called ‘lucks’, such as the lassoing of wild horses, bare-back riding and, above all, the ‘tailing’ of a bull, a deed or ‘luck’ only ever practiced in Mexico.